NOTICE REGARDING TRANSMISSION OF WIRELESS EMERGENCY ALERTS

 Q: What will happen when I receive a WEA alert?

 A: WEA alerts appear much like a text message and are accompanied by a unique audible signal and vibration.
 Alerts will be short, easy to read, and contain basic information.
+They may also include a link to an internet web page with more information, if provided by the public service agency sending the alert.

 Q: Can I receive WEA alerts if I have a prepaid phone?